Who must be consulted TUPE: informing and consulting

-Affected employees include those:
+Affected employees include employees who are:

 • transferring from the old employer to the new employer